AvaQiu/Easy-Duo-Authentication/README.md

 <img src="screenshots/Screen%20Shot%202021-02-08%20at%2010.15.36%20AM.png" width="400">

 ## Notes
 1. Due to the CORS (Cross-Origin Resource Sharing) HTTP-header mechanism, I cannot fetch data directly from Duo using JavaScript, resulting in the extra step using Python.
-I also cannot get DOM elements inside <iframe> and thus cannot make advanced features like auto-login.
 2. This project was developed in one day so it does not contain many codes that check for error/bad inputs.
 If you feel that something is wrong or the extension does not work properly, you could remove it from Chrome and do the Set Up again.